Spanish American War Website Banner

 The 1st New Hampshire Volunteer Infantry departs Concord, New Hampshire

-The regiment departed Concord on May 17, arriving at Camp Thomas, a training camp located on the old Civil War battlefield of Chickamauga, three days later.
-The regiment was equipped with the Springfield “Trapdoor” rifle.
-While at Camp Thomas, the regiment was supplied with new lightweight tents and new regimental colors (regimental flag).
+The regiment departed Concord on May 17, arriving at Camp Thomas, a training camp located on the old Civil War battlefield of Chickamauga, Georgia, three days later.
+The regiment was assigned to the Third Brigade, Third Division of the First Army Corps.
+At Camp Thomas equipped with Springfield “Trapdoor” rifles as well as new lightweight tents and new regimental colors (regimental flag).

 In July, a target shooting match was held between nine regiments at Camp Thomas.
 The 1st New Hampshire’s team did quite well, coming in second in the competition, scoring 474 points to the 8th Massachusetts’ team’s 481 points.
 The team consisted of twelve men, and the range was 150 yards.
 The regiment’s best marksman was R. L. Piper of Company K who scored six “bulls eyes” out of ten shots.